 Section 18004(a)(1)of the CARES Act, Pub.
 L. No. 116-136 (March 27, 2020), authorizes the Secretary of Education to allocate formula grant funds to higher education institutions.
 Section 18004(c) of the CARES Act requires each institution to use no less than fifty percent of the funds received to provide emergency financial aid grants to students for expenses related to the disruption of campus operations due to coronavirus.

 On April 22, 2020, Westfield State University signed and returned to the Department of Education the Certification and Agreement and the assurance that the institution has used, or intends to use, no less than 50 percent of the funds received under Section 18004(a)(1) of the CARES Act to provide Emergency Financial Aid Grants to students.
 Westfield State University was allocated a total $4,512,060, of which $2,256,030 must be paid directly to students as part of the CARES Act.

-As of September 30, 2020, 3,925 students have received funding under the CARES Act.
+As of March 31, 2021, 4,081 students have received funding under the CARES Act.
 For the funds disbursed prior to the start of the Fall 2020 semester, Westfield State had communicated to students who were not eligible, and allowed students who could not be verified to be Title IV eligible to submit documentation showing eligibility by June 2, 2020.

 Students enrolled at the University received block grants to assist with expenses related to the shift in online learning.
 Under this plan block grants were awarded in the following amounts:

 The University is committed to meeting the needs of students who have expenses above and beyond the block grant.
 Students are eligible to receive funding to reimburse their expenses, up to $5,500, as long as they certify they have expenses related to the disruption of campus operations due to the novel coronavirus.
 Examples of expenses related to the disruption of campus operations include, but are not limited to: